Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 16. Karquel Janoelin

 Completed a full year of remote image sensing and has maintained a better than 56% match with provided objects with some "significant" distinctions.
-Continues as a selected candidate for follow-up testing in July and November of 2014.
-At this time Karquel Janoelin is working with Josh Anderson as co-candidates in testing.
+No longer budgeted for follow-up testing since August 2014.

 17. Leo Bonomo

 London based author and self-claimed paranormal psychic published a psychic marketing charade in December 2011 in unison with Australian author Victor Zammit and U.S. based Noreen Renier.
 The three posted 'breaking news' stories that Renier had won a stupendous lawsuit against a skeptic writer when in fact over the past decade the only wins (and across 4 U.S. federal courts!) have been by the skeptic writer against Noreen Renier.
 But psychic Leo Bonomo went further.
 Having the actual facts including a U.S. federal court order that showed the skeptic had actually won twice in 2011, Bonomo held back that information on his public blog and posted his own highly edited information.
 It's difficult to believe this man is credible when he openly proceeds to mislead his clients with misinformation that he himself knows is not reflective of the truth.
-He has also failed to secure HFOCA certifications (or similar) available in Great Britain from three public academic institutions willing to test his paranormal claims.
-By comparison psychic medium Karquel Janoelin (#16) and seven others have passed and re-passed the very tests that Leo Bonomo has avoided and previously noted distort the assessment of paranormal abilities.
-Yet she as well as the other paranormal test subjects have been able to achieve results which apparently he can't --- or is afraid to be tested for by a fully independent group already endorsed by others in the paranormal community.
 Mr. Bonomo in 2014 has been re-entered as a low-level non-paranormal "mystic author and entertainer".
-Apparently some in the paranormal community see his "talks the talk but doesn't show the results" now at an end based on his lack of challenging his own claims with actual results already achieved by others during the what has been showcased as "realistic parameter and measurements" for paranormal testing.
+Apparently some in the paranormal community see his "talks the talk but doesn't show the results" now at an end based on his lack of challenging his own claims with actual tested results from critics.

 18. Carla Baron

 Independent Investigations Group (IIG) found her psychic detective claims "completely unsubstantiated."
 She has repeatedly exaggerated her claims including connecting herself to paranormal work on the O.J.
 Simpson case.
-According to e-mail followers the accuracy across Carla Baron psychic forecasting abilities seems to have dramatically declined over the past 8 years.
+According to e-mail followers the accuracy across Carla Baron psychic forecasting abilities seems to have dramatically declined over the past 9 years.
 Evidently supporters booking her for readings has also declined.
-Her post 2012 reviews now place her in well beneath the top 3000 field.
 She is noted here simply at #18 to showcase her apparent rapid decline.
+Without testing by independents trained in paranormal test procedures its unlikely she can currently substantiate paranormal results beyond chance.

 19. David George (California USA)